dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">IX.
 Business Model</span>

 TxGuard’s performance and business success will be measured through a defined set of metrics and key performance indicators (KPIs), including system responsiveness, user satisfaction, compliance impact, and predictive capabilities.
-These metrics ensure both technical rigor and strategic alignment across the development roadmap—spanning Phase 1 and the more commercially oriented Phase 2.
+These metrics ensure both technical rigor and strategic alignment across the development roadmap, spanning Phase 1 and the more commercially oriented Phase 2.

 As this RFP pertains exclusively to Phase 1, the platform will not include a user-facing UX/UI layer.
 Instead, interaction will be facilitated via a natural language interface powered by a Large Language Model (LLM), enabling database queries without a traditional frontend.

-Formal subscription tiers will be introduced in Phase 2, where a fully featured product—starting with a beta version of the Basic Tier—will be released to early users for testing and feedback.
+Formal subscription tiers will be introduced in Phase 2, where a fully featured product, starting with a beta version of the Basic Tier, will be released to early users for testing and feedback.

 ### <span style="color:#124C89">Subscription Tiers</span>